-Our E-ACT Ambassadors Group is made up of people who share a great passion for our academy.
+Our E-ACT Ambassadors team is made up of parents and community members who share a great passion for supporting and working with our Academy.

 Please note that the board of trustees is the governing body for E-ACT and all E-ACT academies.
 The E-ACT Ambassadors Group is an advisory body only.

 Attendance of trustees at meetings is published on the trust website within E-ACT’s annual report which also contains information on the structure and responsibilities of the board and its committees.

 Other important documents that can be found on the trust website include:

 - Member and trustee register and declared interests

 - E-ACT’s Scheme of Delegation which shows all delegated authorities from the board of trustees

 - E-ACT’s detailed governance overview, showing how we continue to meet all our statutory and regulatory requirements under our regionalised governance model